scorpiodiagrams/fdg/wiki/chapter003.md

 f(x + \Delta x) \approx f(x) + (Df(x)) \Delta x
 \end{equation}$$

 The derivative $Df(x)$ is independent of $\Delta x$.
 Although the derivative depends on the coordinates, the product $(Df(x)) \Delta x$ is invariant under change of coordinates in the following sense.
-Let $\phi = \chi \circ
-\chi^{\prime -1}$ be a coordinate transformation, and $x = \phi(y)$.
-Then
-$\Delta x = D\phi(y)\Delta y$ is the linear approximation to the change in $x$ when $y$ changes by $\Delta y$.
+Let $\phi = \chi \circ \chi^{\prime -1}$ be a coordinate transformation, and $x = \phi(y)$.
+Then $\Delta x = D\phi(y)\Delta y$ is the linear approximation to the change in $x$ when $y$ changes by $\Delta y$.
 If $f$ and $g$ are the representations of a manifold function in the two coordinate systems, $g(y) = f(\phi(y)) = f(x)$, then the linear approximations to the increments in $f$ and $g$ are equal:

 $$\begin{equation}
 Dg(y)\Delta y = Df(\phi(y))(D\phi(y)\Delta y) = Df(x)\Delta x.
 \end{equation}$$

 The invariant product $(Df(x)) \Delta x$ is the /directional derivative/ of $f$ at $x$ with respect to the vector specified by the tuple of components $\Delta x$ in the coordinate system.
 We can generalize this idea to allow the vector at each point to depend on the point, making a /vector field/.
 Let b be a function of coordinates.
 We then have a directional derivative of $f$ at each point $x$, determined by $b$

 $$\begin{equation}
 D_b(f)(x) = (Df(x)) b(x).
 \end{equation}$$

 Now we bring this back to the manifold and develop a useful generalization of the idea of directional derivative for functions on a manifold, rather than functions on $\mathbb{R}^n$.
 A /vector field/ on a manifold is an assignment of a vector to each point on the manifold.
 In elementary geometry, a vector is an arrow anchored at a point on the manifold with a magnitude and a direction.
-In differential geometry, a vector is an operator that takes directional deriva- tives of manifold functions at its anchor point.
+In differential geometry, a vector is an operator that takes directional derivatives of manifold functions at its anchor point.
 The direction and magnitude of the vector are the direction and scale factor of the directional derivative.

 Let $\mathsf{m}$ be a point on a manifold, $\mathsf{v}$ be a vector field on the manifold, and $\mathsf{f}$ be a real-valued function on the manifold.
-Then
-$\mathsf{v}(\mathsf{f})$ is the directional derivative of the function
-$\mathsf{f}$ and $\mathsf{v}(\mathsf{f})(\mathsf{m})$ is the directional derivative of the function$\mathsf{f}$at the point $\mathsf{m}$.
+Then $\mathsf{v}(\mathsf{f})$ is the directional derivative of the function $\mathsf{f}$ and $\mathsf{v}(\mathsf{f})(\mathsf{m})$ is the directional derivative of the function$\mathsf{f}$at the point $\mathsf{m}$.
 The vector field is an operator that takes a real-valued manifold function and a manifold point and produces a number.
-The order of arguments is chosen to make
-$\mathsf{v}(\mathsf{f})$ be a new manifold function that can be manipulated further.
+The order of arguments is chosen to make $\mathsf{v}(\mathsf{f})$ be a new manifold function that can be manipulated further.
 Directional derivative operators, unlike ordinary derivative operators, produce a result of the same type as their argument.
 Note that there is no mention here of any coordinate system.
 The vector field specifies a direction and magnitude at each manifold point that is independent of how it is described using any coordinate system.

 A useful way to characterize a vector field in a particular coordinate system is by applying it to the coordinate functions.
-The resulting functions
-$b^i_{\chi,\mathsf{v}}$ are called the /coordinate component functions/ or /coefficient functions/ of the vector field; they measure how quickly the coordinate functions change in the direction of the vector field, scaled by the magnitude of the vector field:
+The resulting functions $b^i_{\chi,\mathsf{v}}$ are called the /coordinate component functions/ or /coefficient functions/ of the vector field; they measure how quickly the coordinate functions change in the direction of the vector field, scaled by the magnitude of the vector field:

 $$\begin{equation}
 b^i_{\chi,\mathsf{v}} = \mathsf{v}(\chi^i) \circ \chi^{-1}.